Spyderisk/system-modeller-deployment/README.md

 It is sometimes possible to upgrade the SSM container in a deployment while keeping the user accounts and system models.
 This will only work if the new SSM software is compatible with the databases of the previous version.
-(TODO: if the domain models in the SSM change, what happens?)

 1. Go to the deployment's folder.
-1. Stop all the containers in the deployment:
+2. Stop all the containers in the deployment:

 ```shell
 $ docker-compose stop